-Kufor-Rakeb Syndrome, also known as Parkinson’s Disease 9 (PARK9), is an ultra-rare disease that is inherited in an autosomal recessive manner.
-It is characterized by juvenile onset parkinsonism and dementia.
+Kufor-Rakeb Syndrome, also known as Parkinson’s Disease 9 (PARK9), is an ultra-rare form of NBIA inherited in an autosomal-recessive manner.
+It is characterized by juvenile-onset parkinsonism and dementia.

 Kufor-Rakeb is named for the village in Jordan where it was first described in 1994.
 In 2006, a mutation in the ATP13A2 gene was deemed responsible.
-This is a very rare NBIA disorder, with fewer than 50 affected individuals diagnosed in the US, Italy, South America, the Middle East and Asia.
+Fewer than 50 affected individuals have been diagnosed with Kufor-Rakeb.
+They live in the US, Italy, South America, the Middle East and Asia.

 Clinical Diagnosis

-Brain CT and MRI may show diffuse moderate cerebral, cerebellar and brain stem atrophy.
-Iron accumulation in the basal ganglia affecting the putamen and caudate is present in some, but not all individuals.
+Brain CT and MRI scans may show diffuse, or widespread, moderate cerebral, cerebellar and brain stem atrophy.
+Iron accumulation in the basal ganglia affecting the putamen and caudate is present in some, but not all, individuals.

 Disease onset is usually in adolescence.
-Parkinsonism is caused by the degeneration of nerve cells in the brain, and is characterized by tremors and shaking, slowness of movement, stiffness in the arms, legs or trunk, instability while standing, and freezing of gait.
+Parkinsonism is caused by the degeneration of nerve cells in the brain and is characterized by tremors and shaking; slow movements; stiffness in the arms, legs or trunk; instability while standing; and freezing of gait.

 Key Clinical Manifestations:

-- Supranuclear gaze palsy (inability to look in a particular direction as a result of cerebral impairment)
+• Supranuclear gaze palsy (inability to look in a particular direction because of cerebral impairment)

-The onset of the above-mentioned symptoms often leads to genetic testing in order to search for a diagnosis.
-Since Kufor-Rakeb is a very rare disease and not often suspected, it is often diagnosed with Whole Exome Sequencing (WES), which looks at all the protein coding regions of the genome.
-Whole Genome Sequencing (WGS) is becoming more common, as this test looks at the entire genome and is the most extensive test available at this time.
+Symptom onset often leads to genetic testing to search for a diagnosis.
+Because Kufor-Rakeb is so rare and not often suspected, it is often diagnosed with Whole Exome Sequencing (WES), which looks at all the protein coding regions of the genome.
+Whole Genome Sequencing (WGS) is becoming more common.
+It looks at the entire genome and is the most extensive test available at this time.

 Genetics